harshitdevio/async-payments-service/README.md

-# Payment Orchestration Service 💳
+# Async Payments Service 💳

-A backend payment orchestration service designed to handle **asynchronous payments, webhook-driven state transitions, retries, and partial failures** — the way real production payment systems actually behave.
+An Async Payment Service built to model the failure modes that most payment tutorials quietly skip - out-of-order webhooks, duplicate delivery, crash-between-transactions.
+This covers real failure modes of async payments like webhook deduplication, race-safe idempotency, and strict state machine transitions.

-This service assumes failure as the default, not the edge case.
+This service assumes failure as the default, not the edge case!

 ---

-## What is this? 🚨 (Read this first)

-This is a backend system component responsible for **correct and reliable payment state management** in the presence of unreliable external systems.

 It intentionally assumes that:
 - webhook callbacks are duplicated